EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/operations/modify-deployments.md

 ## Updating Read-Only Replica Count

-Since Read-Only Replica nodes are not electable as leaders, it is simpler to increase or decrease the number of running read-only replicas.
+Since read-only replica nodes are not electable as leaders, it is simpler to increase or decrease the number of running read-only replicas.
 Still, when adding new read-only replicas, the Operator uses VolumeSnapshots to expedite the initial catch-up reads for new read-only replicas.